lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 1) Converting between fractional and cartesian coordinates

-For example, try running the command "blm init.si --express --wsitex" and you will see that "xpos" has been added to the first line, this indicates that the coordinates are now in fractional form.
+For example, try running the command "blm init.si --express --wsitex" and you will see that "xpos" has been added to the first line; this indicates that the coordinates are now in fractional form.
 Note that in this case the cartesian and fractional coordinates happen to be the same.

-2) You can avoid editing **ctrl.si** by invoking **blm**{: style="color: blue"} with extra switches:
+2) One byproduct of the self-consistent calculation

     $ blm init.si --express --gmax=5 --nk=4 --nit=20
     $ diff actrl.si ctrl.si

-You can see that values for **gmax**, **nkabc** and **nit** have been set by **blm**{: style="color: blue"}.
-If you modify the input file this way, be sure to copy actrl.si to ctrl.si before continuing.

-3)